pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="LELAND">

 <p><span class="speaker" data-speaker="LELAND">CO-CHAIRMAN LELAND</span>: Those are problems of course
 for the Continuation Committee to look into.
-I have no idea <span style="page" id="page162">[p.162]</span> how much money might be available, whether any money will be available, but if good projects are formulated I should imagine they would find support if circumstances permitted, and I think the point that we must think of books as well as of
+I have no idea <span class="page" id="page162">[p.162]</span> how much money might be available, whether any money will be available, but if good projects are formulated I should imagine they would find support if circumstances permitted, and I think the point that we must think of books as well as of